AllTWay/SuperTTT/README.md

 # SuperTTT
 Super Tic-Tac-Toe

-A project by Migmac and Afonsocrg to make the Super Tic-Tac-Toe game using Nodejs, Bootstrap and JavaScript
+A project by Migmac and afonsocrg to make the Super Tic-Tac-Toe game using Nodejs, Bootstrap and JavaScript